4envelopes unflavored gelatin3 tablespoons plus 1 1/2 teaspoons

 Let sit, uncovered, for 3 hours (or overnight)

-Turn out the marshmallow block onto a surface covered with confectioner's sugar.
-Peel off the paper and dust the whole top surface with more confectioner's sugar.
+Mix the remaining cup of confectioner's sugar with the 2 tablespoons of cocoa powder for dusting.
+Sift to combine well.
+Turn out the marshmallow block onto a surface covered with the sugar/cocoa mixture.
+Peel off the paper and dust the whole top surface with the sugar/cocoa as well.

-Spice the marshmallows into squares using a sharp, oiled knife or pizza cutter.
+Slice the marshmallows into squares using a sharp, oiled knife or pizza cutter.
 They will resist a bit, but keep at it.
-As you cut each strip, turn it to coat the cut ends with sugar, and as you cut each individual marshmallow, do the same.
+As you cut each strip, turn it to coat the cut ends with sugar/cocoa, and as you cut each individual marshmallow, do the same.
 All the sides should be well coated and not sticky.
-Lay the marshmallows out on a tray.